Introduction

 enabled = false

-π Note: By default, IntelliShell is configured to use Google Gemini, given that it has a generous free tier.
+📝 Note: By default, IntelliShell is configured to use Google Gemini, given that it has a generous free tier.
 For the AI features to work out-of-the-box, you must set the

-environment variable with a valid key from Google AI Studio.Alternatively, you can configure a different provider (like OpenAI or a local Ollama model) by following the examples in the sections below.
+GEMINI_API_KEYenvironment variable with a valid key from Google AI Studio.Alternatively, you can configure a different provider (like OpenAI or a local Ollama model) by following the examples in the sections below.

 Configuration Overview

-section in your configuration is organized into three main parts, which work together to connect IntelliShell
+The [ai] section in your configuration is organized into three main parts, which work together to connect IntelliShell

 to your preferred AI provider: